hapax/hapax.github.io/assets/boring.md

 #### Integers and rationals are interesting

-We are implicitly using the fact that "numbers" refers to "positive whole numbers"
+The joke implicitly uses the fact that "numbers" refers to "positive whole numbers"

 $$